wlhlm/fc980c-controller/README.md

 --------

-This PCB is intended to be manufactured and assembled by JLCPCB, **except** for the connectors and a button on the back of the board.
+This PCB is intended to be manufactured and assembled by JLCPCB, **except** for the connectors and a button on the back of the board, which most likely have to be soldered on the PCB by hand.

-The button (BOOT0) is through-hole and easily soldered by hand.
+The button (labled BOOT0) is through-hole and easily soldered by hand.
 Make sure to place it on the bottom side, i.e. opposite side of the MCU, where the DIP switches are on the original controller board.

 The connector for the USB board (USB) is though-hole and can be hand-soldered.